-Access Ncert Solution For Class 5 EVS Chapter 12
+Access NCERT Solutions for Class 5 EVS Chapter 12

 Look at the picture and write:

 Q1: What are the different kinds of vehicles that you can see?

 Answer: I can see vehicles like cycles, cars, buses, motorcycles, scooters, auto rickshaws, etc.

 Q2: What do you think they need petrol and diesel as fuel?

 Answer: Cycles do not need any fuel, but other vehicles shown here need petrol or diesel as their fuel.

 Q3: Which of the vehicles do you think give off smoke?
 Put a red mark on those.

 Answer: The vehicles such as car, bus, motor cycle and auto rickshaw.

 Q4: Which are the vehicles run without petrol and diesel?

 Answer: The cycle can run without petrol and diesel.

 Q5: What problems do we face from the speeding vehicles?

 Answer: It may cause accidents.

 Q1: Do you ride a bicycle?
 If yes, where all do you go on it?

 Answer: Yes, I ride a bicycle.
-I use bicycle for going market and play ground.
+I use bicycle for going to the market and playground.

 Q2: How do you come to school?